 Epicurus on Friendship

 Epicurus’ view on the value of friends has often been romanticised and equally often misunderstood.
-Epicurus himself seems to present contradictory views regarding the value of friendships.
-So does Epicurus want us to exploit our friends for our own good or not? (more...)
+Here, we discuss Epicurus’ philosophy of friendship. (more...)

 What is Luddism?